 September is Pediatric Cancer Awareness Month.
 At PCFLV, we are committed to spreading the GOLD all year long.
 However, in September, we truly make it our mission.
 30 Days, 30 Stories celebrates the children we know and love and the brave battles they fight and have fought, with their families by their sides.
 In celebrating these beautiful children and their stories, we hope to inspire you to join us in our mission to SPREAD THE GOLD in September and all year long!

--written by Jill, Kyle's mom
+-written by Sarah, Phoebe's mom